Design-Computation-RWTH/bcfServer/README.md

 # Dependencies/Setup
 All necessary Node.js packages can be taken from the Package.json.
-Furthermore a MongoDB is needed (local or cloud-based) which is built according to the following scheme:
+Furthermore a MongoDB is needed (local or cloud-based) where the server structure is built according to the following scheme:

 ```